flaneurette/Windows-Migrate/README.md

 ### On the new Windows PC:
 1. Copy the `Migrate` folder (from external backup) to your **Desktop** .
 Then, follow these steps **in order** for maximum safety:
+2. As administrator, right click:
-2. As **administrator**, right-click `Migrate/Install/InstallFirewall.bat` to restore firewall rules.
+3. `Migrate/Install/InstallFirewall.bat` to restore firewall rules.
-3. As **administrator**, right-click `Migrate/Install/ImportHosts.bat` to restore hosts file (it also makes a backup of current one).
+4. `Migrate/Install/ImportHosts.bat` to restore hosts file (it also makes a backup of current one).
-4. As **administrator**, right-click `Migrate/Install/ImportWifi.bat` to restore Wi-Fi profiles.
+5. `Migrate/Install/ImportWifi.bat` to restore Wi-Fi profiles.
-5. As **administrator**, right-click `Migrate/Install/ImportPath.bat` to restore the PATH environment variable.
+6. `Migrate/Install/ImportPath.bat` to restore the PATH environment variable.
-6. As **administrator**, right-click `Migrate/Install/InstallSoftware.bat` to install all exported software (using winget)
+7. `Migrate/Install/InstallSoftware.bat` to install all exported software (using winget)
-7. As **administrator**, right-click `Migrate/Install/InstallSoftwareWOW64.bat` to install all exported WOW64 software (using winget)
+8. `Migrate/Install/InstallSoftwareWOW64.bat` to install all exported WOW64 software (using winget)
-8. Manually copy your exported /AppData/ folder (from external drive) to the new PC.
+9. Manually copy your exported /AppData/ folder (from external drive) to the new PC.
-9. As **administrator**, right-click `Migrate/Install/ImportBrowserData.bat` to restore browser profiles.
+10. `Migrate/Install/ImportBrowserData.bat` to restore browser profiles.

 All software should now continue where you left of! enjoy!

 Optional:
+As administrator, right click:
-- Extra: As **administrator**, right-click `Migrate/Install/InstallNextDNS.bat` to set the DNS to NextDNS (optional, preferred: no NextDNS software needed: don't install both, as this might fail!)
+- Extra: `Migrate/Install/InstallNextDNS.bat` to set the DNS to NextDNS (optional, preferred: no NextDNS software needed: don't install both, as this might fail!)
-- Extra: As **administrator**, right-click `Migrate/Install/Optional/NextDNSSoftware.bat` optionally download extra NextDNS software! (optional, don't if you installed the previous one)
+- Extra: `Migrate/Install/Optional/NextDNSSoftware.bat` optionally download extra NextDNS software! (optional, don't if you installed the previous one)
-- Extra: As **administrator**, right-click `Migrate/Install/Optional/PortMasterAMDSoftware.bat` installs Portmaster software on AMD platforms (optional, recommended)
+- Extra: `Migrate/Install/Optional/PortMasterAMDSoftware.bat` installs Portmaster software on AMD platforms (optional, recommended)
-- Extra: As **administrator**, right-click `Migrate/Install/Optional/SterlingPDFSoftware.bat` installs Sterling PDF software (optional, recommended)
+- Extra: `Migrate/Install/Optional/SterlingPDFSoftware.bat` installs Sterling PDF software (optional, recommended)
-- Extra: As **administrator**, right-click `Migrate/Install/Optional/Utilities.bat` installs many different software packages, prompted to install (optional, recommended)
+- Extra: `Migrate/Install/Optional/Utilities.bat` installs many different software packages, prompted to install (optional, recommended)

 **Notes:**
 - Other files and settings do not have BAT installation scripts and require **manual installation or transfer** due to security and reliability reasons.
 These are: Registry hives HKLM, HKCU, HKCR, HKU, HKCC, Drivers, services, printers, startup programs, scheduled tasks, Windows activation status and restore points.
 These are included in the backup, in case you ever need them.
 If so, manually extract these items, if so desired.